Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Analysis

 To estimate the theoretical properties of ASASSN-23bd, we fit our host-subtracted light curves using the Modular Open Source Fitter for Transients package (\verb|MOSFiT|; \citealt{Guillochon17,mockler19}). \verb|MOSFiT| provides estimates of the physical properties of the star, the SMBH, and the encounter between the star and SMBH by generating bolometric light curves from predefined TDE models, subsequently deriving light curves for each photometric band, and finally fitting the derived light curves to the observed ones.
 The \verb|MOSFiT| results are tabulated in Table \ref{tab:MOSFiT}.
 The SMBH mass from these fits agrees well with the mass estimate from the host-galaxy scaling relationships presented in Section \ref{sec:host}.

-We fit a blackbody model to the optical and UV data, and Figure \ref{fig:BB} shows the results for the temperature, luminosity, and radius.
-We only correct for the effects of the Milky Way extinction and do not include the host-galaxy extinction since it appears to be negligible.
+We fit a blackbody model to the optical and UV data.
+Figure \ref{fig:BB} shows the resulting temperature, luminosity, and radius, and Figure \ref{fig:SED} shows the best-fit blackbody at the epoch of the NIR spectrum.
+We only correct for the effects of the Milky Way extinction and do not include the host-galaxy extinction since it appears to be negligible (although \citealt{Charalampopoulos24} argue for a significant host-galaxy extinction component).
 The results show a nearly constant blackbody temperature and radius and a decreasing blackbody luminosity with time.
 Our blackbody fits are consistent with the fits performed by \citet{Zhu23} using \verb|SUPERBOL| \citep{Nicholl18}.

 Figure \ref{fig:XMM} shows a smoothed, 3-color image of the \emph{XMM-Newton} detection created using the standard pipeline bands for \textsc{etruecolor}\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/xmm/sas/USG/etruecolor.html}{https://heasarc.gsfc.nasa.gov/docs/xmm/sas/USG/etruecolor.html}}.
 The \emph{XMM-Newton} data implies a blackbody with $L\approx4\times10^{39}$ erg s$^{-1}$ and $kT = 0.1$ keV, and thus, a (spherical) photospheric radius of $\sim$1.$8\times10^{9}$~cm (see Section \ref{sec:XMM}), which is much smaller than the Schwarzschild radius for a 10$^6$ $M_\odot$ SMBH of $\sim$3.$0\times10^{12}$~cm.
 An unphysically small blackbody radius for the X-ray emission is a common occurrence in TDEs (e.g., \citealt{brown17a, hinkle21c}). \citet{Mummery21} showed that assuming a single-temperature, spherical blackbody can underestimate the TDE accretion disc size by up to an order of magnitude.